exchange.sembee.info

 Send Connector Creation

-As with everything on Exchange 2007, there are two ways to create a Send Connector, the GUI or the command line.
+There are two ways to create a Send Connector, the GUI or the command line.
 However the GUI only exposes the basics of the connector configuration.
 If you need to do more advanced configuration, such as sending to a smart host on an alternative port, then you will need to use the command line.

 Creation through Exchange Management Console